 \subsection{Related works}

-Surveys of state-of-the-art \ac{C-UAS} systems such as~\cite{chamola2021attacks}, \cite{chiper2022survey} rarely consider solutions based on \ac{LiDAR} detection, which are relatively sparse when compared to other detection methods such as RADAR~\cite{park2019radar, quevedo2018radar}, visual~\cite{vrba_ral2020}, acoustic~\cite{shi2020acoustic} or even using mixed sensors~\cite{svanstrom2020mixed}.
-Most of the existing solutions for detecting \acp{UAV} are ground-based and rely on the assumption that the sensor is stationary, which also applies to most \ac{LiDAR}-based methods such as~\cite{hammer2019lidar_detection} or~\cite{dogru2022lidar_detection}.
-However, these approaches are not suitable for an autonomous interception, where low delay and high accuracy positions of the target must be known, potentially over a large area.
-The requirement for the detector to run onboard a \ac{UAV} disqualifies the methods that rely on a large or heavy sensor, such as most of the RADAR-based approaches, as well as methods assuming a static sensor or low acoustic background noise.
+Surveys of state-of-the-art \ac{C-UAS} systems~\cite{chamola2021attacks}, \cite{chiper2022survey} rarely consider solutions based on \ac{LiDAR} detection, which are relatively sparse when compared to other detection methods, such as RADAR~\cite{park2019radar, quevedo2018radar}, visual~\cite{vrba_ral2020}, acoustic~\cite{shi2020acoustic} or even using mixed sensors~\cite{svanstrom2020mixed}.
+Most of the existing solutions for detecting \acp{UAV} are ground-based and rely on the assumption that the sensor is stationary, which also applies to \ac{LiDAR}-based methods, such as~\cite{hammer2019lidar_detection} or~\cite{dogru2022lidar_detection}.
+However, these approaches are not suitable for an autonomous interception, where low delay and high accuracy localization of the target must be provided, potentially over a large area.
+The requirement for the detector to run on board a \ac{UAV} disqualifies methods that rely on a large or heavy sensor, such as most of the RADAR-based approaches, as well as methods assuming a static sensor or low acoustic background noise.